 (Parenthetically, I’ll note that Thanksgiving was originally a one-off.
 Abraham Lincoln was the first to bring back Thanksgiving in 1863, when a woman named Sarah Josepha Hale convinced him that a nationally celebrated Thanksgiving holiday would unite the country in the aftermath of the Civil War.
-From then on Thanksgiving was celebrated annually, typically on the last Thursday in November; but the date wasn’t made official until decreed by Congress in 1941.)
+From then on Thanksgiving was celebrated annually, typically on the last Thursday in November, but the date wasn’t made official until decreed by Congress in 1941.)

 There are only two surviving documents that reference the original Thanksgiving harvest meal.
-They describe a feast of freshly-killed deer, assorted wildfowl, a bounty of cod and bass, and flint, a native variety of corn harvested by the Native Americans, which was eaten as cornbread and porridge.
+They describe a feast of freshly killed deer, assorted wildfowl, a bounty of cod and bass, and flint, a native variety of corn harvested by the Native Americans, which was eaten as corn bread and porridge.

 First and foremost, there would be wildfowl—most likely duck or geese, but potentially carrier pigeons or swans.
-That’s right—turkey might not have even present at the first Thanksgiving.
+That’s right—turkey might not have even been present at the first Thanksgiving.
 The birds were probably stuffed with onions and nuts instead of the bread cubes and sausage more familiar to us today, then boiled or roasted.

 Seafood is a rare sight on a modern Thanksgiving table, but the colonists most likely had fish, eel, and shellfish, such as lobster and mussels, at their feast.

 Vegetarians would not have gone hungry in 1621.
-Native crops such as peas, beans, squash, and the aforementioned flint corn would have likely have made an appearance on the Thanksgiving table alongside vegetables brought over from England, such as cabbage and carrots.
+Native crops such as peas, beans, squash, and the aforementioned flint corn would have likely made an appearance on the Thanksgiving table alongside vegetables brought over from England, such as cabbage and carrots.
 In fact, just like what you learned in kindergarten, there is some evidence that the Native Americans did teach the colonists how to plant beans, squash, and other local crops.
 (If you want to learn more about indigenous American cooking, check out our interview with a Sioux chef.)

-So this year, as you’re digging into your green bean casserole and heaping your mashed potatoes into a soon-to-be-gravy-“lava”-filled volcano, be thankful.
+So this year, as you’re digging in to your green bean casserole and heaping your mashed potatoes into a soon-to-be-gravy-“lava”-filled volcano, be thankful.
 After all, you could be eating a heaping plateful of two-day-old potage with a side of eel, instead.

 This article is an adapted version of the one originally published on LuckyPeach.com (RIP).